Get E-Book

 .on('error', err => console.error(err.code));

 If the server listens on 127.0.0.1, that client targets IPv6 loopback and can fail even while the IPv4 listener is healthy.
-The port number matches.
-The socket address differs.
+The port number matches, but the socket address does not.
 Address family is part of the endpoint.

-The same trace works for a UNIX domain socket with a different endpoint shape:
+The same trace works for a UNIX domain socket with another endpoint shape -

 const path = '/tmp/nodebook-trace.sock';